PART 5 -- PUBLICIZING CONTRACT ACTIONS

 (3) To preclude the inadvertent release of the Notification prior to the actual award date and to ensure Agency compliance with the FAR 5.303(a) requirement to make the public announcement by 5:00 p.m.
 Washington, DC time on the day of award, contracting officers must execute contract award on the date provided in the Notification.

 (4) The DISA PAO shall notify the Office of the Assistant Secretary of Defense (Public Affairs) and DISA GC shall notify Congress.
 The DISA GC shall coordinate notifications of contractual actions with DISA Congressional Affairs before release to Congress to the extent possible.

-(a) Upon Receipt of a congressional request, the Contracting Officer/Contract Specialist shall report the request to their COCO and HCO immediately, if you didn’t receive the request directly from the HCO.
-The HCO will then notify the PSD Front Office for further guidance from the HCA.
+(S-90) Upon Receipt of a congressional request, the contracting officer shall report the request to their CoCO and HCO immediately, if the request was not received from the HCO.
+The HCO will notify the PSD Front Office for further guidance.

-Once guidance is received, the Contracting Officer shall prepare the congressional response in accordance with the Congressional Template located athttps://www.ditco.disa.mil/DITCOContractingTemplates/.
+(S-91) Once guidance is received, the contracting officer shall prepare the congressional response in accordance with the Congressional Template located at https://www.ditco.disa.mil/DITCOContractingTemplates/.
 Submit the congressional response to the PSD Front Office mailbox with the SUBJECT: Congressional Inquiry.
-The PSD Front Office will further coordinate the response with those outside of PSD and get the HCA approval.
+The PSD Front Office will further coordinate the response with those outside of PSD and obtain the appropriate approval.

 (a) The Agency Competition Advocate is authorized to release long-range acquisition estimates